Sri-Devi-CR/OIBSIP/README.md

 # OIBSIP
 This repository contains the necessary codes to every tasks given by the Oasis InfoByte during the course of my Internship in Feb 2024

-Proj1 - Repository containing the code file for Voice Assistant
+Proj1 - Repository containing the code file for Voice Assistant (Maxni)

 Proj2 - Repository containing the code file for BMI calculator using Python